Pathanamthitta Lok Sabha constituency

-Pathanamthitta Lok Sabha constituency is a Lok Sabha constituencies in Kerala state in southern India.
+Pathanamthitta Lok Sabha constituency is one of the 20 Lok Sabha constituencies in Kerala state in southern India.
 It is a newly formed constituency in the Central Travancore region of Kerala for the election of a member of the Lok Sabha.

 The district, which was previously fragmented into different parliamentary constituencies, was unified into a single Parliamentary constituency as per the Delimitation of Parliamentary and Assembly.
 Constituenciesc Order, 2008.

-Assembly Segments
+Assembly segments

 Pathanamthitta Lok Sabha constituency is composed of the following assembly segments: